cemetery

 St Mary's Church, 30 St Mary's Road, Wimbledon, SW19 7BP

-Portland stone mausoleum built for Sir Joseph Bazalgette, composed of an obelisk above a square rusticated base, with steps leading down to the arched entrance of the vault.
+Portland stone mausoleum of Sir Joseph Bazalgette, composed of an obelisk above a square rusticated base, with steps leading down to the arched entrance of the vault.
+Originally built for a different man, John Anthony Rucker, Bazalgette updated the mausoleum to its current look in c.1886.
+Please enter the churchyard through the side gate on Arthur Road, not the main church entrance.

 Wimbledon, Wimbledon Park